Edited by: Stella Shon

 Direct Sales: Lastly, while Southwest Airlines is an extremely popular carrier, you won’t find their fares listed via metasearch engines or online travel agency sites (Expedia, Orbitz, Kayak, Google Flights, etc).
 That’s because as a rule, Southwest Airlines only sells directly to the consumer.
 In fact, Southwest actually prohibits any automatic device, program, or algorithm from monitoring their fares.

-Hot Tip: Find out more information about the different forms of payment you can use for SWA, see our article on Southwest Gift Cards, Travel Funds, and LUV Vouchers.
+Hot Tip: Find out more information about the different forms of payment you can use for SWA in Southwest Gift Cards, Flight Credits, and LUV Vouchers.

 There are a number of ways to earn plenty of Southwest Airlines points, but the quickest way to earn (by far) is through credit card sign-ups (these cards are great for Southwest Airlines flyers!)